 In addition to the passage of CERDS in 1974, The United Nations Conference on the Human Environment 1972 published the Stockholm Declaration (1972).
 The Stockholm Declaration called on conserving natural resources, mainly flora and fauna, and managing and preserving the Earth’s renewable resources.
 The 1972 Stockholm Declaration was the first UN declaration to limit state actors’ free use of natural resources.
 Other treaties and agreements addressing these issues at the same time included:

 • the 1973 Convention on International Trade in Endangered Species of Wild Fauna and Flora

 • the 1979 Bonn Convention on the Conservation of Migratory Species of Wild Animals

 • the 1991 Protocol on Environmental Protection to the Antarctic Treaty.

 Up until this time, the focus of the UN and the NIEO was to secure the sovereignty of nations over their natural resources.
-Article 21 of the Stockholm Declaration moved to balance this against environmental concerns. in 1974, CERDS addressed this as well in Article 30, looking to reconcile the need for both economic and environmental balance.
+Article 21 of the Stockholm Declaration moved to balance this against environmental concerns.
+In 1974, CERDS addressed this in Article 30, looking to reconcile the need for economic and environmental balance.

 Finally, in 1992, the Rio Conference convened to discuss and provide guidelines for sustainable development.
-Rio made a declaration that balanced the right of a nation to exploit their natural resources with the duty to preserve and use them to ensure their availability for future generations.
+Rio made a declaration that balanced the right of a nation to exploit its natural resources with the duty to preserve and use them to ensure their availability for future generations.
 Additionally, coming out of Rio was the UN Convention on Biological Diversity.
-The agreement reinforced the need to maintain sovereignty over natural resources, but added that maintenance of natural resources, biological diversity and required that they use their resources in a responsible, sustainable manner with due respect for the environment.
+The agreement reinforced the need to maintain sovereignty over natural resources but added that maintenance of natural resources’ biological diversity and required that they use their resources responsibly and responsibly with due Respect for the environment.